sandstreampop/code-test-4-4-2024/README.md

-## Getting started

-In the project directory, start off by running:

-### `npm install`

-Followed by:

-### `npm start`

-Runs the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.

-You will also see any lint errors in the console.

 ## Assignment

 The assignment is to implement the UX-design found here [Figma](https://www.figma.com/file/oR4fbrAC9Z8WCBINhxYaAZ/CodeTestDesign?type=design&node-id=0%3A1&mode=design&t=48frkwoNhDeFj4rV-1).
 Don't worry too much about finding the absolute pixel value of margins, paddings or font sizes.
 Just use your eyes to try to match the design to a good enough level.